Palestinian envoy tells UN court Israel is killing Gaza civilians. Israel says it’s being persecuted

 The United Nations was the first to address the court on Monday, followed by Palestinian representatives.
 In total, 40 states and four international organizations are scheduled to participate.

 The court will likely take months to rule.
-But experts say the decision, though not legally binding, could profoundly impact international jurisprudence, international aid to Israel and public opinion.
+Experts say the decision, though not legally binding, could profoundly impact international jurisprudence, international aid to Israel and public opinion.

 “Advisory opinions provide clarity,” Juliette McIntyre, an expert on international law at the University of South Australia, told The Associated Press.
 Governments rely on them in international negotiations and the outcome could be used to pressure Israel into easing restrictions on aid.